episodeyang/A_Letter_To_ReadCube_and_Papers/README.md

 7. The chrome browser plug-in does not sign-in on the first open.
 Have to refresh.
 8. Better support for webpages: chrome plug in need to be able to add abtrary web page.
 Entries need to show webpage preview.
 9. The bib file generated is trash.
 Please allow configuration for the key.
 It should be something like [lastname][year][first_word_of_title] or something alike.
 Currently this is just `"undefined"`.
+10. As soon as someone has a large number of files, he or she would wnat to be able to search.
+The current search is non-existent.
+I expect to be able to search "this raises the question" and get a list of hits on the left, with the PDF view focused on those highlights on the right.
+People pay $50 for this type of functionalities.
+I am currently using this app: [PDF Search on AppStore](https://apps.apple.com/us/app/pdf-search/id1303227688)

 The UX needs to go through a full audit.
 There are many places where it is not smooth.